Download this guide

-Traveling Northern Europe’s highest mountain pass, Sognefjellsvegen, takes you from the lush valleys of Lom, to the fjords at Gaupne.
-The famous road reaches 1,434 metres above sea level with endless opportunities for outdoor adventures along the way.
-The road first opened for cars in 1938 and became famous for being Norway’s first scenic route in 1997.
+Traveling Northern Europe’s highest mountain pass, Norwegian Scenic Route Sognefjellet (Road 55), takes you from the lush valleys of Lom to the fjords at Gaupne.
+The famous road reaches 1,434 meters above sea level with endless opportunities for outdoor adventures along the way.
+The 108-kilometer long road first opened for cars in 1938 and became famous for being Norway’s first scenic route in 1997.

-Along the route, you will be tempted to stop at the viewing points to soak in the beauty of the natural surroundings, and if you want to stretch your legs, there are multiple hikes to viewpoints and peaks accessible from the road.
+Along the route, you’ll be tempted to stop at the viewing points to soak up the beauty of the natural surroundings.
+If you want to stretch your legs, there are multiple hikes to viewpoints and peaks accessible from the road.

 The central position between Eastern and Western Norway means that you can easily combine Sognefjellet with a variety of road trips, including the striking Valdresflye in the east or the famous Geiranger-Trollstigen in the northwest.

 The section between Liasenden and Turtagrø is closed during winter, normally from November to May.